-Another problem with this myth is that it promotes the idea that we should be happy all the time, which actually can make people feel worse.
-As the science shows, a fake smile isn’t enough to make people feel better.
+Another problem with this myth is that it promotes the idea that we should always be happy, which can make people feel worse or lead to toxic positivity.
+As the science1https://www.scientificamerican.com/article/negative-emotions-key-well-being/ shows, a fake smile isn’t enough to make people feel better.

-However, like most myths, there is a grain of truth to this one.
+Like most myths, there is a grain of truth to this one.
 If you’re just having an off day without any identifiable negative emotions such as feeling sad, angry, fearful, etc., then smiling can boost your mood.
 This is because you’re not attempting to force yourself to shift from one strong emotion to another.
-Instead, you’re choosing to shift from a relatively neutral state to a positive one.
+Instead, you’re shifting from a relatively neutral state to a positive one.
 The key to this is doing a real smile, not a fake one:

 Genuine happiness causes the muscles near the eye to activate, so if you only move your lips upward, your brain won’t receive the signal to be happy.

 The Science: If you are experiencing a negative emotion such as anger, sadness, grief, fear, etc., a fake smile to cover up your emotions can make you feel worse.
 Research1https://www.scientificamerican.com/article/negative-emotions-key-well-being/ shows that suppressing feelings raises your stress level and can cause you to dwell on the negative emotions for longer than if you accept your emotions in the moment and let go.

 Obviously, certain contexts, such as professional environments or elsewhere in public, may not be appropriate places to express your emotions.
 In those cases, a fake smile may be necessary, but when you do so, internally validate your emotions so you don’t experience the negative effects of fully suppressing them.